All posts

 SoftwareZoho Books (India edition with GST direct filing), Tally, ClearTax.
 Indian CA handles compliance.

-For more on FEMA and India-specific compliance, see India Founder Forming US LLC.
+More on FEMA compliance in India Founder Forming US LLC.

 Germany: Gewerbesteuer + EUeR

-German residents with US LLC income face income tax (14-45%), potential Gewerbesteuer (trade tax), and strict record-keeping requirements with 10-year retention.
-The Finanzamt requires records in German accounting standards, not US GAAP.
+Germany taxes worldwide income at 14-45%, may add Gewerbesteuer (trade tax) on top, and requires 10-year document retention.
+The Finanzamt wants records in German accounting standards, not US GAAP.

 RequirementDetails